Petty Cash Book

 Simple Petty Cash Book

-This type of petty cash book is maintained just like a cash book.
+This type of book is maintained just like a cash book.
 Any cash, which the petty cashier receives, will be recorded on the debit side (left) cash column of the book and any cash which he pays out will be recorded on the credit side (right) cash column of the book.

 Sample Format of Simple Petty Cash Book